-Automatic Transmission - If Equipped

-1. Place the shift lever in PARK.

-2. Turn the ignition switch to the ACC (Accessory) position.

-3. Push the key and cylinder inward and rotate the key to the LOCK position.

-4. Remove the key from the ignition switch lock cylinder.
+- 1. Place the shift lever in PARK (if equipped with an automatic transmission). - 2.
+Turn the ignition switch to the ACC (Accessory) position. - 3.
+Push the key and cylinder inward and rotate the key to the LOCK position. - 4.
+Remove the key from the ignition switch lock cylinder.